 Although I’m not a religious person, I do enjoy visiting some of our magnificent ecclesiastical buildings, and they don’t come much more magnificent than Westminster Abbey – but that’s only half the story.

-The history of the Abbey also covers a lot of British history, and for somebody like me who enjoys delving into the past, this building has it all, but before I expand on what’s here I think it’s probably best to get the unpalatable stuff out of the way first, so here goes :-
+The history of the Abbey also covers an awful lot of British history, and for somebody like me who enjoys delving into the past, this building has it all, but before I expand on what’s here, I think it’s probably best to get the unpalatable stuff out of the way first, so here goes: –

 Photography is not permitted inside the Abbey